nulllkomalll/EasyMed/README.md

 **License**

 - This repository does not include an explicit license file.
-Add a `LICENSE` file if you want to declare licensing terms.

 **Contact**